marisacasillas/chatterlab/content/courses/MCDR2023/Casillas-MCDR-Winter2023-Syllabus.md

 * **Class type and topic:** Lecture -- Peer teaching

 * **Pre-class reading:**
     * Shatz, M., & Gelman, R. (1973).
 The development of communication skills: Modifications in the speech of young children as a function of listener.
-Monographs of the society for research in child development, 1-38.
+Monographs of the society for research in child development, 1-38. <span style="color:green">**(JA)**</span>
     * Howe, N., Della Porta, S., Recchia, H., & Ross, H. (2016).
 “Because if you don’t put the top on, it will spill”: A longitudinal study of sibling teaching in early childhood.
-Developmental Psychology, 52, 1832–1842. https:// doi.org/10.1037/dev0000193.
+Developmental Psychology, 52, 1832–1842. https:// doi.org/10.1037/dev0000193. <span style="color:green">**(JA)**</span>

 * **Due today:**
     * Reading questions